papicella/sbom-snyk-fun/README.md

 ## Snyk Open-Source demos

+An SBOM can be generated for all supported Open Source package managers as well as unmanaged software projects

-First let's generate our first SBOM, in this example we reference the maven pom file but we don't need but if you have multiple projects this will ensure you generate a SBOM for the project your interested in
+- First let's generate our first SBOM, in this example we reference the maven pom file, this will ensure we generate a SBOM for the project we are interested in

 _Note: You can also set the format to any of these --format=<cyclonedx1.4+json|cyclonedx1.4+xml|spdx2.3+json>_